 For 87 days after the explosion, millions of barrels of oil flowed into the Gulf of Mexico, causing widespread harm to wildlife, as well as to the tourist and fishing industries reaching from Texas to Florida.
 This disaster was followed by an intense government investigation, litigation and political debate.

 Director Peter Berg says the focus of the movie is on the human story at the heart of the catastrophe.

 “To this day, when people think of Deepwater Horizon, they only think of an oil spill and dead pelicans,” Berg says.
 “Obviously, that oil spill was horrific, but the reality is 11 men died on that rig, and these men were just doing their jobs, and many of them worked hard trying to prevent that oil from blowing out, and it was certainly not their fault.
 As it pertains to the families of those men who lost their lives, I want them to feel as though another side of that story was presented, so that whenever someone talks about the Deepwater Horizon or offshore oil drilling, people don’t automatically go to ‘oil spills.’”

 Producer Lorenzo di Bonaventura said, “It’s not an anti-oil movie.
 It’s not a pro-oil movie.
 It’s what happened that day.”

 You can read the full Movieguide® review of DEEPWATER HORIZON here.

 Note: Diane Howard has a Ph.D. in Performance Studies – dianehoward.com.

 Caleb Holloway on the set of DEEPWATER HORIZONDo you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!